-My name is Anita Dunford and I am an experienced, qualified counsellor, based in central Ilkley, providing both short-term and long-term therapy for individual clients and couples.
-I also offer online counselling using Zoom.
+My name is Anita Dunford and I am an experienced, qualified counsellor and psychotherapist, based in central Ilkley, providing both in-person and online therapy for individual clients and couples.

 I am an ‘Accredited’ member of the British Association for Counselling and Psychotherapy (BACP) providing a high level of professional competence and care.
 Accreditation, which is awarded by a professional body, means that the individual has achieved a high standard of knowledge, experience, and development.

-I aim to provide a safe, non-judgmental, confidential environment from where you can talk about anything you want, however difficult.
+I provide a safe, non-judgmental, confidential environment from where you can talk about anything you want, however difficult it may be.

 I will listen carefully and non-judgmentally, with respect, in complete confidence.